 The foundational standards on the bottom row of the diagram include the layers of FHIR, as well as expression language and integration standards including FHIRPath, Clinical Quality Language (CQL), CDS Hooks, and SMART.

-Overall, the methodology used by this implementation guide consists of the following steps:
+The methodology described by this implementation guide is used to develop computable guidelines as content implementation guides.
+Overall, computable guideline development consists of the following steps:

 Note that throughout the process of applying this methodology, the various teams will necessarily make decisions, balancing trade-offs between effort, feasibility, and value.
 The decisions, and especially the rationale for how they were made, are in and of themselves important products of this process, and should at the very least be captured as supplemental documentation within the content implementation guide.
 Often, these decision points will surface as configuration capabilities in the resulting knowledge artifacts, enabling implementation sites to understand the trade-offs, and make informed decisions about appropriate configuration.
 Surfacing these capabilities and decisions with appropriate documentation is critical to fully enabling reusable, shareable knowledge artifacts.